TeamJeeves/Jeeves-Bot-Documentation/docs/commands/guild/syncranks.md

 * `!syncranks` - Trigger a instant re-syncing

 **Developer Thoughts**
->There have been a many times were I promote somone ingame and forget to promote someone in discord as well.
+>There have been a many times were I promote someone ingame and forget to promote someone in discord as well.
 The same can be said for a person who joins the guild, but joins discord a few hours, or even days later.
 Let Jeeves worry about giving them ranks, Guild Managment is hard enough.